mrhenko/hops/README.md

 hops
 ====

-A really simple shell script for downloading and unpacking source from GitHub
+A really simple bash shell script for downloading and unpacking source from GitHub